 We will collect data about you, both personal data (such as your name and contact details) and special categories (such as information in your CV), as well as information on how you use this website (such as your IP address and browser information).

 The only scenario where we will collect and process special category data is in the passing of a CV from you to us in connection with our services to enable a job search or in connection with you applying for a specific opportunity we are looking to fill on behalf of one of our clients.
-In each of these scenarios the basis for collection and processing will be consent and will be transparent at the point at which the data collection form and CV attachment is submitted by you.
+In each of these scenarios the basis for collection and processing will be legitimate interest and will be transparent at the point at which the CV attachment is submitted by you.
 The following statement will be visible

 “by submitting my CV in connection with this role or request for job search services I consent to the processing of my personal data including any special categories."